metacpan/metacpan-cpan-extracted/distros/X/XS-libcatch/clib/docs/test-cases-and-sections.md

 For more detail on command line selection see [the command line docs](command-line.md#specifying-which-tests-to-run)

 Tag names are not case sensitive and can contain any ASCII characters.
 This means that tags `[tag with spaces]` and `[I said "good day"]` are both allowed tags and can be filtered on.
-Escapes are not supported however and `[\]]` is not a valid tag.
+However, escapes are not supported however and `[\]]` is not a valid tag.

+The same tag can be specified multiple times for a single test case, but only one of the instances of identical tags will be kept.
+Which one is kept is functionally random.

 ### Special Tags